ConnorBrereton/printf/README.md

 ## printf()
-Prints text to terminal according to a specified format (format being the parameter stream). :arrows_counterclockwise: the wheel for printf().
+Prints text to terminal according to a specified format (format being the parameter stream). :arrows_counterclockwise: :wrench: the wheel for printf().